 A set of core design principles guided the creative process.
 First and foremost, the iconic Coca-Cola bottle had to be center stage in every shot – supported by a contemporary use of color, texture and emotion.

 “Without the bottle, the story simply would not be the same,” Sommerville explains.
 “It's always the hero and, when shown in context, tells a wider story.
 Normally when you take the subject out of the picture, everything stops.
-But the iconic quality of the Coca-Cola bottle enables the story to continue."
+But the iconic quality of the

 It was also important to show people drinking Coca-Cola, any Coca-Cola, in the context of authentic moments.
 The drinking is purposeful, enjoyable and enhances the moment.